-Fashions of Multicultural Australia supported by DFAT NSW, brings you another spectacular annual array of designers and cultural exhibits on Friday 1 May 2020 across a full day of activities and a publicly accessible cultural designer exhibit that concludes with a spectacular runway show.
-Audience will witness a showcase of First Nations, Migrant, International and Refugee designers as they converge and collaborate at a venue great cultural significance, Museum of Applied Arts and Sciences, Sydney.
+Fashions of Multicultural Australia supported by Department of Foreign Affairs and Trade NSW, brings you another spectacular annual array of designers and cultural exhibits on Saturday 20 June 2020.
+Across a full day of activities and a publicly accessible cultural designer exhibit that concludes with a spectacular runway show, audiences will witness a showcase of First Nations, Migrant, International and Refugee designers as they converge and collaborate at a venue great cultural significance, Museum of Applied Arts and Sciences, Sydney.

 What have our previous designers experienced in the past, simply by participating?
 Click here to read about FOMA 2019 Designer of the year, Anjilla Seddeqi.

 FOMA MEDIA RELEASE HERE ALONG WITH APPROVED IMAGERY FOR DOWNLOAD & EDITORIAL.